vinicius-martinez/fuse7-testdrive/README.md

 # Introduction

-This repository will host a series of labs/demonstrations showcasing a series of features and capabilities provided by JBoss Fuse.
+This repository will host a series of labs/demonstrations showcasing a series of features and capabilities provided by **Red Hat Fuse, Spring Boot, Red Hat AMQ and Red Hat Openshift Container Platform.**

 For additional details, please refer to [Additional References](#testdrive-additional-references) section.